ericmedvet/slides/oslo-seminar-02-2020/content.md

 ##  Evolution of a distributed controller

-.ref[Medvet, Eric, et al. "Evolution of Distributed Neural Controllers for Voxel-based Soft Robots." submitted to Genetic and Evolutionary Computation Conference 2020.]
+.ref[Medvet, Eric, et al. "[Evolution of Distributed Neural Controllers for Voxel-based Soft Robots](http://medvet.inginf.units.it/publications)." submitted to Genetic and Evolutionary Computation Conference 2020.]

 **Goal**: *embodied* controller that can sense and process itself and environment information *without* disrupting **modularity**